 Donald Trump has repeatedly labeled his political opponents liars.
 He dubbed Senator Ted Cruz (R-TX) Lyin’ Ted when it became clear that Cruz was a serious rival for his nomination; he called Senator Marco Rubio (R-FL) an “even bigger liar” than Cruz.
 He dubbed Dr. Ben Carson a “pathological liar” and said former Florida Governor Jeb Bush’s lies were almost as bad as Cruz’s.
 Trump has termed virtually every mildly adversarial media member a liar, too.

-But there’s only one truly massive liar in this race: Donald Trump.
 When Politico attempted to measure how many lies Trump told over the course of 4.6 hours of speeches, they found that he lied, on average, once every five minutes.
 When Huffington Post catalogued his lies over the course of just one town hall event, they came up with 71 lies.

 1. March 30: Trump claims MSNBC edited their released version of his interview with Chris Matthews in which Trump stumbled on abortion: “You really ought to hear the whole thing.
 I mean, this is a long convoluted question.
 This was a long discussion, and they just cut it out.
 And, frankly, it was extremely — it was really convoluted.”
 Nope; that was a lie.